Sales & Products

 Every spring and fall, the Henry County Soil and Water Conservation District holds a tree sale.
 The Henry County SWCD promotes the enhancement and improvement of wildlife habitat through the bi-annual tree sale.

 The Tree Owner’s Manual for the Northeastern and Midwestern United States is an informative and useful reference guide on tree planting, tree care, and maintenance.
 Wanting to plant a windbreak around your home, buildings or farm?
 Farmstead Windbreaks: Planning is a beneficial guide in developing and establishing a windbreak.

-The Spring 2014 tree sale will be held on April 10-11th.
-The order deadline is March 24th.
-Check out our 2014 Spring Tree Sale Fillable Brochure.
+The Fall 2014 tree sale will be held on Thursday and Friday, October 2nd-3rd.
+The order deadline is Friday, September 19th.
+Check out our 2014 Fall Tree Sale Brochure Fillable

 Thank you to those who purchased trees in the past and plan on doing so in the future!
 The Henry County Soil and Water Conservation District greatly appreciates your business!
 Contact the Henry County SWCD for more information regarding the tree sale or to be added to the emailing list.

 One of the three R’s of Recycling is ‘Reduce’.
 In an attempt to ‘Reduce’ Henry Co. is lessening the amount paper it prints.
 Instead of mailing brochures we would like to use email.
 Help us ‘Reduce’ by providing your email address if you are interested in any of our sales (trees, rain barrels, fish, or bulbs).